 Here are our favorite cybersecurity blog posts you should be reading in 2020:

 In this list you’ll find small, independent researchers, respected security vendors and popular media sites.
 What they all have in common is that they provide value, and they do it frequently.

 We’ve made sure to compile a good mix of blogs including those run by individual researchers and those that are part of larger organizations and enterprises.
 We would love to include even more, but rather than make you read a list of 50 blogs, we narrowed it down to 10.

 Included are commentaries, news on the most recent data breaches, useful how-to tutorials and more.
+This list is based on all of the blogs we here have bookmarked and turn to daily for inspiration, and to share with others.
 If any interest you, be sure to bookmark them.
 We’d also like to hear about your own favorite cybersecurity blogs that didn’t make it on this list.

 1. Krebs on Security